Select Page

 With a book that the publishers had priced at almost £16, I thought 15% royalties was a good return on investment.
 But when my first pay slip came through—three months later than it should have—the calculations showed I was getting less than 68p per book (for those of you doing the math at home, a 15% return on a £16 sale, should have been £2.40 per sale).

 I spent weeks badgering them for sales statistics, their spreadsheet for commission, and any information that would show why the amount was so much lower than I had expected, and finally they did.
-What they sent proved to me that this was not a legitimate publishing business, but one of the publishing scams that I’d been so worried about in the beginning, albeit one that was very efficient at taking advantage of their authors.
+What they sent proved to me that this was not a legitimate publishing business, but one of the publishing scams that I’d been so worried about in the beginning.
+Admittedly they were very efficient at taking advantage of their authors.

 Not only was the spreadsheet missing weeks from it, but they also had cells showing unexplained zero totals for international sales, even though they had promised my book would be available worldwide.
 Along with this, they halved the total amount they had promised me in the conversion from US dollars to British pounds that were not in line with historical conversion rates.
 Even when I followed their maths and added everything together, I realised that the amount they had paid me was almost half what their sums said I was due.

 This was the final straw.
 I demanded my book back and a cancellation of the contract, telling them they could keep the money if they just released my book back to me.
-The experience had cost me time and money, with nothing to show for it.
-But thankfully I was able to retain the rights to my work, something that many other victims of publishing scams aren’t able to do.
+The experience cost me time and money, with nothing to show for it.
+But thankfully I could retain the rights to my work, something that many other victims of publishing scams aren’t able to do.

 The experience soured the writing process for me.
 How could I continue to love writing when it had gone so disastrously wrong, and my debut had ended in failure and shame?
 The only people I believed had wanted to support my writing had turned it into something that I didn’t recognise.

-This happened a year ago, and for a few months, I found it difficult to write.
+For a few months, I found it difficult to write.
 But then I realised that just because the first time was a failure, it doesn’t mean that the next time will be.
+While the experience was terrible, it taught me a valuable lesson.

 Yes, there are always hurdles and disappointments and things don’t pan out the exact way you hope.
-Yes, I was ashamed and upset that something I loved had been used as a way to manipulate me.
-But as writing is something I love, I just had to put myself back at the start of the long process of publishing.
+Yes, I was ashamed and upset that something I loved had been used to manipulate me.
+But writing is something I love, so I just had to put myself back at the start of the long process of publishing.

 I have my book, I have my ideas, and I still have a passion for writing.
 I don’t have that passion because I want to earn loads of money.
 I have that passion because I love doing it.

-I’m still yet to finish my next book, but I’m getting there, and when I do I’ll look into publishing avenues a little more deeply.
+I’m still yet to finish my next book, but I’m getting there, and when I do, I’ll look into publishing avenues a little more deeply.
 I might even choose not to publish at all!
 After all, there’s nothing wrong with writing only for fun.
+I have the opportunity now to learn from past mistakes and make better informed decisions moving forward.

-But when I decide to publish again, I’ll know not to settle for anything less than I deserve, and if some unknown person reaches out to me and offers a deal on my writing, I will have more faith in myself than to accept the first thing that comes along because I think no one else will offer.
+But when I decide to publish again, I’ll know not to settle for anything less than I deserve, and if some unknown person reaches out to me and offers me a publishing deal I will have more faith in myself than to accept the first thing that comes along because I think no one else will offer.

 Don’t let yourself get taken advantage of.
 Don’t let your own insecurities about your writing make you ignore the small print of offers that aren’t there to benefit you.
 Writer insecurities are how publishing scams thrive.